cert-manager/cert-manager/docs/tutorials/acme/auto-le-cert.rst

 The ingress-shim watches for ingress resources with 2 conditions

 * ``kubernetes.io/tls-acme: "true"`` annotation
-* an TLS Certificate resource specified
+* a TLS Certificate resource specified

+Allowing the ingress-shim to use the existing ingress to validate would simplify the process, and is necessary when using Rancher.
+This can be done by adding the following annotation to the ingress as well.
+* ``certmanager.k8s.io/acme-http01-edit-in-place: "true"`` annotation

 The specified Certificate resource will be overwritten, so you can generate a temporary self-signed certificate using openssl to complete this setup.